METEO 3 Lesson 11 Images

 Text description of the long-term average temperatures over the tropics and subtropics for June, July and August image.

 The image is a world map displaying surface temperature variations in degrees Celsius from June 1 to August 31.
 The map features a color gradient indicating different temperature ranges from cooler blues and purples to warmer yellows, oranges, and reds.
-Higher temperatures are concentrated in the Northern Hemisphere, especially across parts of North America, Southern Europe, and North Africa, evident by the red and orange hues.
+Higher temperatures are concentrated in the Northern Hemisphere, especially across parts of North America, North Africa, and the Middle East evident by the red and orange hues.
 In contrast, cooler temperatures are represented in the Southern Hemisphere and polar regions with blue and purple tones.
 The map is marked with latitude and longitude lines for reference.
-Below the map, a color bar illustrates the temperature scale, ranging from 0°C to 45°C.
+Below the map, a color bar illustrates the temperature scale, ranging from 0°C (purple) to 45°C (red).

 visible satellite image from 19Z on February 19